TonyRiches17/se_project_react/README.md

 <img src="./src/assets/ReadMe pics/vite.png" alt="Picture of Vite logo" width="80" height="50"> **Vite**

 Vite was utilized for the first time, to assist React and all of it's configurations.

-**Responsive Design**

-This project contains an optional functionality of the website at all resolutions to include more than 1400 pixels all the way down and adaptive to a screen size of 320 pixels.

 <img src="./src/assets/ReadMe pics/figma.png" alt="Picture of Figma logo" width="50" height="50"> **Figma**